 Lubowitz and Appleby published their analysis of costs per quality-adjusted life year (QALY) for knee arthroscopy in 2011.
-Costs were defined as the sum of facility (hospital or surgery centre) costs plus the surgical professional fee, and all were reported in 2009 United States dollars (USD).(43) Knee arthroscopy patients were defined as those having any or all of the following arthroscopic procedures: chondroplasty (84%); lateral meniscectomy (41%); lateral meniscus repair (0%); lateral retinacular release (14%); loose body removal (22%); medial meniscectomy (54%); medial meniscus repair (1%); microfracture (5%); and synovectomy (38%).
+QALYs were calculated through analysis of completed pre- and post-operative Quality of Well-Being (QWB) scales; a non-operative control group was not used.
+Costs were defined as the sum of facility (hospital or surgery centre) costs plus the surgical professional fee, and all were reported in 2009 United States dollars (USD).
+Knee arthroscopy patients were defined as those having any or all of the following arthroscopic procedures: chondroplasty (84%); lateral meniscectomy (41%); lateral meniscus repair (0%); lateral retinacular release (14%); loose body removal (22%); medial meniscectomy (54%); medial meniscus repair (1%); microfracture (5%); and synovectomy (38%).
 Patients having ligament reconstruction, chondrocyte or osteochondral transplantation, or concomitant open knee surgery were excluded.
-Ninety three patients underwent knee arthroscopy; the authors calculated the cost per QALY at USD\$5,783; for comparison, the authors also examined cost-effectiveness in a cohort of 35 patients undergoing ligament reconstruction - their cost per QALY was calculated at USD\$10,326.(43)
+Ninety three patients underwent knee arthroscopy; the authors calculated the cost per QALY at USD\$5,783; for comparison, the authors also examined cost-effectiveness in a cohort of 35 patients undergoing ligament reconstruction - their cost per QALY was calculated at USD\$10,326.

-In 2008, the DAMASK (Direct Access to Magnetic Resonance Imaging: Assessment for Suspect Knees) Study was published in the UK, having been organised on the premise that direct access to MRI by GPs, for patients with suspected internal derangement of the knee, could result in the avoidance of unnecessary hospital referrals and arthroscopy.(54) A total of 553 patients were recruited from 163 general practices between November 2002 and October 2004, and randomised to one of the two trial interventions:
+In 2008, the DAMASK (Direct Access to Magnetic Resonance Imaging: Assessment for Suspect Knees) Study was published in the UK, having been organised on the premise that direct access to MRI by GPs, for patients with suspected internal derangement of the knee, could result in the avoidance of unnecessary hospital referrals and arthroscopy.
+A total of 553 patients were recruited from 163 general practices between November 2002 and October 2004, and randomised to one of the two trial interventions: